DataBiosphere/data-explorer-indexers/bigquery/README.md

 dataset owner must curate a list of facets that they think will be interesting.
 For [Project Baseline](https://www.projectbaseline.com/), facets may include age, weight, height, etc.

-To set up Data explorer for a new dataset:

-* Setup `config` directory.
-This includes specifying facet fields.
-* Run indexer to index BigQuery tables into Elasticsearch.
-* Using https://github.com/DataBiosphere/data-explorer repo, run Data explorer and point to `config` directory from first step.

 A Dataset has a notion of `primary_key`.
 For a dataset that tracks 1000 participants, `primary_key` could be `participant_id`.
 For a dataset that